Tou7and/awesome-icd-coding/2021/Kaur-etal-review/README.md

 | AttentionXML (BERT-XML)                                              |        1 |

 ### Compared Methods
-CAML is the most compared methods within these works. <br>
+CAML and SVM are compared more frequently within these works. <br>

 | compared methods                                  |   counts |
 |:--------------------------------------------------|---------:|